-Oh, how I wish I had saved the website of the this personality test.
-I guess I didn’t OR I got mad at it and deleted it.
+Oh, how I wish I had saved the website of this personality test.
+I guess I didn’t, OR I got mad at it and deleted it.
 There are times when I do that.
-Sometimes, I get overwhelmed by all the “footprints” I leave on the web and I get in a delete frenzy.
+Sometimes, I get overwhelmed by all the “footprints” I leave on the web and get into a deleting frenzy.
 So here it is What I am and Why, the Free-Will Version?

-Clutter in my home, clutter on my social media or emails, clutters my brain.
-It is like a giant yarn ball that you cannot make sense of.
-So, the solution for me is to organize, answer, delete, and so on.
-I simply can’t handle too much.
-There is literally nothing else I can control, but I can control the clutter.
+Clutter in my home, on my social media, or emails clutters my brain.
+It is like a giant yarn ball.
+You cannot make sense of the mess.
+So, my solution is to organize, answer, delete, and so on.
+I can’t handle too much.
+There is nothing else I can control, but I can control the clutter.

 That has nothing to do with my emotionally stagnant state of life, now does it.
 Well, maybe it does.
 Let’s dive into the comments on the test that I took.
-I will link some other personality tests, but it will not be the one that I took.
+I will link some other personality tests, but they will not be the ones I took.

 As an adult, I have made peace with that.
 I see things more clearly.
 Was it hard?
 Yes.
 Is it still hard sometimes?
 Yes.
 Do I have an undying love for him?
 Absolutely.
 He is a different man today.
-He found Jesus and lives his life in a different manner.
+He found Jesus and lived his life differently.
 Do I still have to initiate affection?
 Sometimes.
-Now, I’m vocal about what my needs are and I am able to articulate them to him.
-He is not a mind reader and I have learned that over the years.
+Now, I’m vocal about my needs, and I can articulate them to him.
+He is not a mind reader; I have learned that over the years.

 Communication is the key to most things.
 I didn’t know how to communicate my needs.
-He didn’t know how to communicate (at all LOL).
+Daddy didn’t know how to communicate (at all, LOL).
 Things are different.
 It is hard to explain.

 The Path I Chose

 I didn’t choose the path of my Oak.
 Being free with my emotions was not something I did.
-Some things happened, I began to not trust anyone (including myself) and I hardened.
-When it comes to my children and grandchildren, I am free with my affection.
-There is not a time when I do not offer a hug, words of encouragement or some way to show love.
+Some things happened, I began not to trust anyone (including myself), and I hardened.
+Regarding my children and grandchildren, I am free with my affection.
+There is not a time when I do not offer a hug, words of encouragement, or some way to show love.

-Now, I do struggle with showing emotions when it comes to other things.
-I went through a period where life was very difficult and my kids saw a side of me that they have never seen.
+Now, I struggle with showing emotions when it comes to other things.
+I went through a period where life was tough, and my kids saw a side of me that they had never seen.
 It affected them terribly and frightened them, frankly.
 I could not contain my fear, tears, worries, words, or actions.
-Depression, reality, fear, all these things came bubbling up in me and I simply could not stop.
+Depression, reality, anxiety, all these things bubbled up in me, and I could not stop.
 Not even if I tried.

-My son would tell me that me crying is like Superman with a broken arm.
+My son would tell me that my crying is like Superman with a broken arm.
 It simply can’t happen.
 Sadly, it scares them.
-Their rock is split in half and crumbling and they can’t make sense of life.
+Their rock is split and crumbling, and they can’t make sense of life.
 I wish I had never been like that at all.

-This is what the personality test said about me.
+That was the verdict of the personality test said about me.
 I am not very emotional.
 Honestly, I can’t stand that about myself.
-I’m so guarded and I do not trust anyone (again, not even myself).
+I’m so guarded and do not trust anyone (again, not even myself).
 There are things I need to rectify within myself and with others.
-I need to do a lot of saying I’m sorry to others and to myself.
-Then, I need to trust that those people choose to forgive me and that I choose to forgive myself.
-Forgiving other is one thing…forgiving myself is something completely different.
+I need to do a lot of saying I’m sorry to others and myself.
+Then, I need to trust that those people forgive me and that I choose to forgive myself.
+Forgiving others is one thing.
+Forgiving myself is something completely different.

-Because you suppress your emotions you seem blasé.
+Because you suppress your emotions, you seem blasé.
 Does that sound familiar?
-Perhaps you are, in fact, extremely emotional, but unable to show it, keeping your real sensitivity locked away.
+Perhaps you are, in fact, extraordinarily emotional but unable to show it, keeping your real sensitivity locked away.
 Or maybe you have tried to remain impervious to everyday emotions to preserve your freedom?

-You’ve developed a thick skin to protect you from others and you try to be ‘zen’ about things so as not to appear vulnerable.
+You’ve developed a thick skin to protect yourself from others, and you try to be ‘zen’ about things to avoid appearing vulnerable.
 These are the qualities that make you a dominant personality.
-But living alongside you means to constantly have to decipher how you’re feeling because your moments of joy, happiness, love, resentment, indecision, anger or fear are always tempered by your sang-foid.
+But living alongside your means constantly has to decipher how you feel because your moments of joy, happiness, love, resentment, indecision, anger, or fear are always tempered by your sang-foid.

 In 1984, George Orwell portrayed the dangers of a world without emotion.
-What if you allowed yourself to stop hiding how you felt and allowed your emotions to work in conjunction with the other qualities that you possess?
+What if you stopped hiding how you felt and allowed your feelings to work in conjunction with the other qualities you possess?

-This is me.
-Completely and totally on all levels.
+This is me completely and totally on all levels.
 I feel so sorry for my husband.
 He honestly never knows.
-There is so much I want to say, but I fear judgement, condemnation, no one believing me, me not believing myself or my body.
+There is so much I want to say, but I fear judgment, condemnation, no one believing me, me not believing myself or my body.

-I have never read 1984 by George Orwell but I might just have to read it.
-What if I allowed myself to stop hiding how I felt and allowed my emotions to work in conjuction with my other qualities?
+I have never read 1984 by George Orwell, but I might have to read it.
+What if I allowed myself to stop hiding how I felt and let my emotions work in conjunction with my other qualities?
 What if?